Understanding Adversarial Imitation Learning in Small Sample Regime: A Stage-coupled Analysis: A Horizon-free Imitation Gap of TV-AIL

 \begin{prop} There exist tabular and episodic MDPs such that the objective of TV-AIL in \eqref{eq:ail} is non-convex. \end{prop}

-Proof of \cref{prop:non_convex} is deferred to \cref{appendix:proof_prop:non_convex}.
+Proof of \cref{prop:non_convex} is deferred to Appendix \ref{appendix:proof_prop:non_convex}.
 The intuition is that function $f(x, y) = xy$ is non-convex.
 In our context, $x$ and $y$ may refer to $\pi_{h-1}$ and $\pi_{h}$, respectively.
 Before the follow-up discussion about \cref{prop:ail_general_reset_cliff}, we comment that even though the policy optimization in TV-AIL could be non-convex, there exists a linear-programming-based procedure for \eqref{eq:ail}, which runs in a polynomial time.
 Furthermore, gradient-based methods can also return an approximately optimal solution for \eqref{eq:ail_min_max} in a polynomial time.
 Thus, we do not need to worry much about the computation efficiency; please see Appendix \ref{appendix:optimization_procedures} for details.

-Despite the non-convexity, we establish the global optimality condition in \cref{prop:ail_general_reset_cliff}, based on a dynamic programming analysis.
+Despite the non-convexity, we establish the global optimality condition in \cref{prop:ail_general_reset_cliff}, based on a staged-coupled analysis.
 We defer details to \cref{subsec:key_analysis_ideas}.
-Here we remark that the recursive structure in \eqref{eq:flow_link} is essential to recover the expert action on non-visited states, as the state-action distribution matching loss in a large time step (say $\Vert d^{\pi}_h - \widehat{d^{\piE}_h} \Vert_1$) can affect the decision variables in a small time step (say $\pi_{1}$).
-We will explain this point in \cref{example:ail_success}.
-Since there is no future guidance in the last time step, we cannot guarantee that the obtained policy in the last time step follows the expert policy, which explains the claim in \cref{prop:ail_general_reset_cliff}. \end{rem}
+We remark that the recursive structure in \eqref{eq:flow_link} is essential to recover the expert action on non-visited states, as the state-action distribution matching loss in a large time step (say $\Vert d^{\pi}_h - \widehat{d^{\piE}_h} \Vert_1$) can affect the decision variables in a small time step (say $\pi_{1}$).
+For an explanation of this point, please refer to \cref{example:ail_success} in Appendix~\ref{appendix:proof_claim_example_ail_success}.
+Since there is no future guidance in the last time step, we cannot guarantee that the obtained policy in the last time step follows the expert policy, as stated in \cref{prop:ail_general_reset_cliff}. \end{rem}

 With \cref{prop:ail_general_reset_cliff}, it is immediate to obtain the imitation gap of TV-AIL for RBAS MDPs.

 \begin{thm}[Horizon-free Imitation Gap of TV-AIL on RBAS MDPs] For any tabular and episodic MDP satisfying \cref{asmp:reset_cliff}, suppose that $\piail$ is any minimizer of \eqref{eq:ail}.
 Then we have that